NethyC/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that prints type of file
+script that creates symbolic link